shelly004/Book_Mart/README.md

 BookMart is an online webstore which offer variety of books.It ia full fledged responsive website.

+let say this is the line i changed.

 ## FAQ

 #### What technologies we have used?